easystats/see/paper/paper.md

   name: University of Chicago, USA
 - index: 6
   name: Nanyang Technological University, Singapore
+date: "2021-07-11"
 bibliography: paper.bib
-date: "2021-06-14"
+output: rticles::joss_article
+csl: apa.csl
+journal: JOSS
+link-citations: yes
 ---

 # Summary

-*easystats* is a collection of packages that operate in synergy to provide a consistent and intuitive syntax when working with statistical models in the R programming language [@base2021].
+The *see* package is embedded in the *easystats* ecosystem, a collection of R packages that operate in synergy to provide a consistent and intuitive syntax when working with statistical models in the R programming language [@base2021].
 Most *easystats* packages return comprehensive numeric summaries of model parameters and performance.
 The *see* package complements these numeric summaries with a host of functions and tools to produce a range of publication-ready visualizations for model parameters, predictions, and performance diagnostics.
 As a core pillar of *easystats*, the *see* package helps users to utilize visualization for more informative, communicable, and well-rounded scientific reporting.

 # Statement of Need